MasterPhooey/PhooeyFoil/README.md

 ---
 ## Notes:

-- **Tinfoil Themes will only work with the NSP installed version of Tinfoil**
+- **Tinfoil Themes will only install with the NSP installed version of Tinfoil**
 - **Roms will only show up if you have Retroarch Installed and Setup**
 ---
 ## Quick Start